Rob-Bee-Neilson/personalproject/diary.md

     - Chat with Stanley R. (Ruru)
     Heaps of help in understanding the full stack environment and the dependencies used.
 Discussed databases.
     - set up the basic files (template off the Taxonomic Routing assignment) and App page spinning up on local server!
 Chur!

+    05/09/18
+    - AM and PM try and build on what I've got, little idea what I'm doing, quickly running into the code I am unsure of how to use.
+    - tried to fire up the local host page and it's coming up blank, something with the webpack, a confilct between two variants?